yelurusreejareddy/yelurusreejareddy/README.md

 I think about problems compulsively - in code, in conversations, everywhere.
 I'm a perfectionist about the things that matter, I travel when I can, and I watch crime thrillers when I'm not.

-Right now I'm a Research Assistant at DePaul, implementing harmonic chain barcodes as novel topological descriptors for TDA - studying their persistence and stability across different inputs.
-I also build LangChain agents, train RL policies, and work across the full ML stack.
-Looking for **AI/ML Engineer** roles where the problem space is genuinely open.
+Right now I'm a Research Assistant at DePaul, working on harmonic persistence barcodes as novel topological descriptors for TDA and running experiments that compare them against traditional persistence barcodes.
+Outside research, I build AI products end to end, most recently WanderWear, a multi-agent travel planner and stylist that's live on AWS.
+I'm looking for my next role in AI and machine learning.

 ---